swift-server/guides/log-levels.md

 * `error`
 * `critical`

-Out of those, only levels _lower than_ info (exclusive) are generally okay to be used by libraries.
+Out of those, only levels _less severe than_ info (exclusive) are generally okay to be used by libraries.
 In the following section we'll explore how to use them in practice.

 ### Recommended log levels